tlaplus/tlapm/INSTALL.md

 #### 1.1.5.
 Testing the build/install procedures

-The above instructions were tested with
+The above instructions were tested for Debian as follows:

 ```{bash}
 docker run -it --rm debian bash